Physician Assistant Admissions Requirements

 Required Undergraduate Prerequisites

 The prerequisites are required and must be completed with a “C” or better.
-All prerequisite coursework must be successfully completed by December 31, 2018.

-- General Psychology – 3 semester hours
+3 – General Psychology

-Pass/Fail grading and College Level Examination Program (CLEP) courses are accepted
+Pass/Fail grading and College Level Examination Program (CLEP) courses are accepted.

 All science prerequisite coursework must be completed within 10 years from the date of the application submission.